 All requests for participation in the State and Federal Recreation and Historic Site Signing program shall be forwarded to MoDOT’s Supplemental Guide Sign Program manager for processing.
 Per the CSR, it is the program manager’s responsibility to receive all requests, evaluate eligibility and administer the contract with the applicant.

 Central Office Highway Safety and Traffic Division shall be responsible for managing the Supplemental Guide Sign Program Contract, updating the CSR, and interpreting the intent of the CSR and the program contract if there are questions or appeals from prospective applicants.
+Highway Safety and Traffic Division shall also be responsible for working with Governmental Relations on legislative issues.

 The State and Federal Recreation and Historic Site Signing program shall be managed in accordance with the Code of State Regulations 7 CSR 10-17 Supplemental Guide Sign Program and the Supplemental Guide Sign Program contract between the Commission and MoDOT’s third party contractor.
 The CSR is binding and has the effect of law.
-Exceptions and/or variations from the CSR are not permitted under normal conditions with the Director only having the authority to authorize such actions.
+Exceptions and/or variations from the CSR are not permitted under normal conditions with the Director having the only authority to authorize such actions.

 The rules contained within the CSR are based on, and are in conformance with, the Manual on Uniform Traffic Control Devices and the AASHTO Guidelines for the Selection of Supplemental Guide Signs for Traffic Generators.